How Much Does Detox Cost?

 Medical detox centers are the most intensive and usually the most expensive.2 Medical detox protocols may be instituted in a psychiatric hospital or standalone detox center and often include the administration of medications to ease the discomfort and mitigate the potential risks of the withdrawal process.2

-These services require staying at the hospital or treatment center for the duration of withdrawal.
+These services require staying at the hospital or inpatient treatment center for the duration of withdrawal.
 While at the center, the detoxing person receives 24-hour supervision and care from a team of medical professionals.2As a result, the cost of medical detox is higher than other options.

 Compared with medically monitored inpatient detox, some residential settings offer much less medical oversight throughout the detox process.